A few photos of the precious life I am grateful to have lived.

 In addition to other professional pursuits, I had also been a student of Buddhism for many years.
 A teaching by His Holiness the 14th Dalai Lama inspired me to become an ordained Buddhist monk.
 In August 2005, I traveled to Gaden Shartse Monastery in India, where the eminent Lati Rinpoche ordained me with the name of Jangchub Chophel.
 Returning from India, I continued my monastic studies at Thubten Dhargye Ling, under the guidance of the venerated teacher, Geshe Tsultim Gyeltsen.
 I was able to remain in the classroom, teaching another 3 years while in monastic robes.

 In 2008, I left the classroom to serve the Gaden Shartse monastery as Director of their Cultural Foundation.
 In this capacity, I spent three years organizing and participating in Tibetan Buddhist cultural and educational events as part of the Sacred Earth and Healing Arts of Tibet Tour throughout the United States.

 After more than six years of monastic life, I returned to life as a layperson.
 It is my hope to draw upon my training and life experience to be of benefit to others.
 My personal mission statement is to provide teachings that are accessible, practical and help people live a meaningful life in accordance with their own values and belief systems.
-Currently, I am the co-founder of the Mindful Life Program. founder of Way of Compassion Foundation, resident teacher at the Way of Compassion Dharma Center, and author of The Wisdom of a Meaningful Life: The Essence of Mindfulness.
+Currently, I am the co-founder of the Mindful Life Program. and Mindfulness in Recovery®, founder of Way of Compassion Foundation, resident teacher at the Way of Compassion Dharma Center, and author of The Wisdom of a Meaningful Life: The Essence of Mindfulness.